ArtemisSniper/Artemis-Sniper/README.md

       - input multiple Minecraft accounts

   *Easy to use*
-      - 2 Steps: Paste accounts into accs.txt, enter your target username and droptime
+      - 2 steps: Paste accounts into accs.txt.
+Then enter your target username and droptime

   *Auto Auth*
       - automatically scans each account type for you